wolfSSL/wolfsentry/doc/json_configuration.md

                levels
              >

-label = DQUOTE < any valid JSON string that decodes to at at least 1 and at most 32 octets > DQUOTE
+label = DQUOTE < any RFC 8259 JSON-valid string that decodes to at at least 1 and at most 32 octets > DQUOTE

 uint32 = < decimal integral number in the range 0...4294967295 >

 uint16 = < decimal integral number in the range 0...65535 >

 uint8 = < decimal integral number in the range 0...255 >

-duration = number_sint64 / (DQUOTE number_sint64 [ %s"d" / %s"h" / %s"m" / %s"s" ] DQUOTE)
 ```